emilk/loguru/README.md

 ## Error context
 A stack trace gives you the names of the function at the point of a crash.
-With ERROR_CONTEXT, you can also get the values of select local variables. `ERROR_CONTEXT` is in effect a logging that only occurs if there is a crash.
+With `ERROR_CONTEXT`, you can also get the values of select local variables. `ERROR_CONTEXT` is in effect a logging that only occurs if there is a crash.

 Usage: